 Comment #63.
 DEQ should state where the published list of all approved variances can be found.

 Response.
-DEQ has made changes to proposed language at OAR 340-041-0059(7)(c) (renumbered) in response to this comment.
-DEQ also has deleted proposed language in section 8 in response to this comment, so that the agency does not need to do a rulemaking to update the list any time DEQ grants a variance.
+DEQ has made changes to proposed language at OAR 340-041-0059(7)(c) (renumbered) in response to this comment to specify where and what information is published in DEQ website.
+DEQ also has deleted proposed language in section 8 in response to this comment.

 Comment #64.
 "Willamette Basin" in section (8) should be spelled out.

 Response.
-DEQ is proposing to delete proposed language at OAR 340-041-0059(8) (see response to Comment #63) and instead is proposing to list all variances on the department’s website.
-DEQ has not made changes in response to this comment.
+DEQ is proposing to delete proposed language at OAR 340-041-0059(8).
+See the response to Comment #63) DEQ has not made changes in response to this comment.

 Comment #65.
 DEQ should include a provision that states, “any subsequent water quality standards variance for a water body or water body segment must include documentation of whether and to what extent best management practices for nonpoint source controls were implemented.”

 Response.
-DEQ agrees with this comment and has made changes to proposed rule language at OAR 340-041-0059(5) in response to this comment.
+DEQ agrees that this comment is consistent with the federal regulations and has made changes to proposed rule language at OAR 340-041-0059(5)(C)) in response to this comment.

 Comments on Multiple Discharger Variance Rule (OAR 340-041-0345(6))